garbagetown/guideline/source_en/ArchitectureInDetail/REST.rst

           - Exception class
           - Description
         * - | (1)
-          - | org.codehaus.jackson.
+          - | com.fasterxml.jackson.core.
             | JsonParseException
           - | It occurs when an invalid syntax is included for JSON.
         * - | (2)
-          - | org.codehaus.jackson.map.exc.
+          - | com.fasterxml.jackson.databind.exc.
             | UnrecognizedPropertyException
           - | It occurs when a field which does not exist in Resource object is specified in JSON.
         * - | (3)
-          - | org.codehaus.jackson.map.
+          - | com.fasterxml.jackson.databind.
             | JsonMappingException
           - | It occurs when a value type conversion error occurs while converting from JSON to Resource object.